michaelyue123/LandVille.java-Project/README.md

 3. Clear land
 4. Quit

-'Build the house' can build both fence and house, but you have to follow this specific order such as building the fence first and then building the house.
+**Build the house** can build both fence and house, but you have to follow this specific order such as building the fence first and then building the house.
 As I mentioned before, #row(land) - #row(fence) >=2, #row(fence) - #row(house) >=2 and the same rule applies to the column.

-'Display land' works to display your current work after you type in the row and column number.
+**Display land** works to display your current work after you type in the row and column number.

-'Clear land' works to reverse all your current work to initial value which is 0.
+__Clear land__ works to reverse all your current work to initial value which is 0.

-'Quit' is for the time you have finished building the house and you are ready to end the game.
+__Quit__ is for the time you have finished building the house and you are ready to end the game.

 ## Built with
 * Java